It’s time for change – Paralympian #217 Barney Koneferenisi’s pursuit for transportation equality

-So with the completion of both the Paralympics and his degree, where is Barney now?
+With the completion of both the Paralympics and his degree, where is Barney now?

 It all starts with transportation inequality and inaccessibility.

-From being repeatedly turned down, told to ring back, to worse, including abuse, sexual harassment and exploitation, many wheelchair users feel they cannot reach their destination safely or reliably.
+From being repeatedly turned down, told to ring back, to worse, including abuse, sexual harassment and exploitation.
+Many wheelchair users feel they cannot reach their destination safely or reliably.

 An everyday process of transportation elimination for Barney starts with having to leave the house hours before he needs to, first attempting the train.
 If the trains are down, the bus is the next best option.
 If turned down by the bus, rideshare is next.
 Upon being rejected from rideshare, Barney is often left to push if he wants to make his appointment on time.